 The world is completely different when you can jump on a sup board on a large body of water that feels like the ocean, yet makes you feel completely safe and at ease at not knowing what lies underneath in its depths.

 On this Idaho trip, supping on Lake Coeur d’Alene was extra special, as it was the first time Savannah felt brave enough to not only take out her own paddle board, but to also stand up.

 One thing I love so much about traveling with my kids full-time is I am always present for those milestone events and get to witness the overcoming of their fear to get to know how powerful they really are.

 Savannah doesn’t realize how athletic and strong she is, so I always knew she could stand up first go and balance fine, but she didn’t.

 So to watch her face go from nervous anticipation to sheer joy at nailing it was a favorite Idaho travel memory.

 You can rent kayaks and sup boards from Coeur d’Alene Resort and start paddling straight off the marina to explore the shoreline of the lake or further out.

 It was our favorite of things to do in Coeur d Alene Idaho.

 What a serene way to end our time in Coeur d’Alene then a sunset cruise with Lake Coeur d’Alene Cruises.

-Ideally, I think this cruise would be better leaving an hour or so earlier so you can enjoy sunset while on the boat after seeing all the sights.
+Ideally, I think this cruise would be better to leave an hour or so earlier so you can enjoy the sunset while on the boat after seeing all the sights.
 It left as the sun was setting.
 Check to see if they do have that option.